oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 @note
     Different post-ops can be chained together by appending one after another.
-Note that the appending order matters: the sequence of the post-ops is executed in the order of appearance.
+Note that the appending order matters: the sequence of the post operations is executed in the order of appearance.
+The maximum number of post operations supported in the library is 32.

 @warning
     Different primitives may have different post-ops support.
+Each primitive documentation page contains information about what kind of post operations it supports.
 Moreover, the support might also depend on the actual implementation of a primitive.
-For instance, the library generally does not support post-ops for reference primitives (which are typically very slow, so there is no point in doing the actual fusion).
+For instance, the library may not support post-ops for primitive reference implementations (which are typically very slow, so there is no point in doing the actual fusion).
 Robust code should handle errors accordingly.
+See the
-See the [section on attributes error handling](@ref dev_guide_attributes_error_handling).
+    [section on attributes error handling](@ref dev_guide_attributes_error_handling).

 @note